cloudmesh-community/fa18-523-60/paper/paper.md

 `$ python -m easy_install -U pymongo`

-There are many other ways of installing PyMongo directly from the source, however they require for the C extension dependencies to be installed prior to the driver installation step, as they are the ones that skim throught the sources on GitHub and use the most up-to-date source to install the driver [@api-mongodb-com-installation].
+There are many other ways of installing PyMongo directly from the source, however, they require for C extension dependencies to be installed prior to the driver installation step, as they are the ones that skim throught the sources on GitHub and use the most up-to-date links to install the driver [@api-mongodb-com-installation].

 To check if the installation was completed accurately, the following command is used in the Python console [@www-realpython].

 `import pymongo`

-If the command returns zero exceptions within the Python shell, one can consider the PyMongo installation to be completed successfully.
+If the command returns zero exceptions within the Python shell, one can consider for the PyMongo installation to have been completed successfully.

 #### Dependencies